Quantized Conductance by Accelerated Electrons: 0.7 anomaly

 Now, let us consider a case in which a dispersion relation is modified by a $k$-directional splitting, such as SOI splitting dispersion relations, as shown in Fig.\,\ref{Fig_ZeemanRashba} (b).
 SOI splitting can occur in the presence of asymmetric potential modulations perpendicular to the wave vector.
-In the cases of 2DES in quantum wells and at interfaces of GaAs/AlGaAs heterostructures, electrons experience $z$-directional potential gradient, as shown in e.g. \cite{bilayerQPC} (see also Fig.\,\ref{fig_gradV_x_ky}).
-As discussed in \cite{bilayerQPC}, only the $z$-directional spatial symmetry is explicitly broken; regarding $x$-direction, the potential gradients on each side of a parabolic confinement potential cancel each other out.
-Otherwise, $x$-directional symmetry can be broken if we apply different voltages to each split gate\cite{Debray}; however we do not consider this case in this study.
-With regard to a system with $z$-directional potential gradient and $y$ directional current flow, a Rashba SOI in $x$-direction is expected because of the vector product, $ [0,0, \frac{\partial U(z)}{\partial z}] \times [0, k_y, 0] = [-\frac{\partial U(z)}{\partial z} k_y, 0, 0] $.
+In the case of 2DES in quantum wells and at interfaces of GaAs/AlGaAs heterostructures, electrons experience a $z$-directional potential gradient, as shown in e.g. \cite{bilayerQPC} (see also Fig.\,\ref{fig_gradV_x_ky}).
+As discussed in \cite{bilayerQPC}, only the $z$-directional spatial symmetry is explicitly broken; regarding the $x$-direction, the potential gradients on either side of a parabolic confinement potential cancel each other out.
+Otherwise, the $x$-directional symmetry can be broken if we apply different voltages to each split gate\cite{Debray}; however, we do not consider this case in this study.
+For a system with a $z$-directional potential gradient and a $y$ directional current flow, a Rashba SOI in the $x$-direction is expected due to the vector product, $ [0,0, \frac{\partial U(z)}{\partial z}] \times [0, k_y, 0] = [-\frac{\partial U(z)}{\partial z} k_y, 0, 0] $.
 Thus, the Rashba SOI Hamiltonian can be expressed as follows:

 where $U(z)$ denotes the potential of the quantum well and $\alpha_\mathrm{R}$ is the so-called Rashba parameter.
-The dispersion relation is deduced from the eigenvalues as follows:
+The dispersion relation is derived from the eigenvalues as follows: